 Tieya has worked with a diverse group of patients in various healthcare settings in the Washington region.
 She particularly enjoys treating a variety of musculoskeletal conditions in the orthopedic outpatient setting.

-Tieya has a special interest in pelvic health, pregnancy, and the post-partum period. and has taken multiple advanced courses in these areas.
+Tieya has a special interest in pelvic health, pregnancy, and the post-partum period.
+She has taken multiple advanced courses in these areas, and is a teaching assistant with the Herman & Wallace Pelvic Rehabilitation Institute.
 Tieya also uses dry needling to maximize her patient outcomes, including dry needling to the pelvic floor.

 In conjunction with manual therapy and exercise interventions, Tieya helps patients modify their thinking from believing they have to suffer with pain to embracing the possibility of lasting relief.